 1978 Boston, MA “Down Syndrome…It’s Time to Understand”

 1977 New Orleans, LA “Speaking Up for Down’s, Parent-Professional Communication”

 1975 Las Vegas, NV “Down’s Syndrome Today…Vital Issues”

 1973 Anaheim, CA “Down’s Syndrome: Research, Prevention and Treatment”

 The NDSC has been involved in other special conferences over the years both nationally and internationally.
 The NDSC initiated the first international Down Syndrome Conference in 1981.
-Since that time, international conferences have been held in Mexico, England, Israel, the United States, Spain, Australia, Singapore, Canada and South Africa.
-The 12th World Down Syndrome Congress was held in India in 2015.
+Since that time, international conferences have been held in Mexico, England, Israel, the United States, Spain, Australia, Singapore, Canada and South Africa, and India.

 Where in the world will the NDSC Convention meet next?